 Perennial, Tacca Chantrieri

-Bat Flowers can be propagated from seeds or plant rhizomes.
+Black Bat Flower plants can be propagated from seeds or plant rhizomes.
 Seeds can take months to germinate.
 A heated germination mat is strongly recommended.
 Most people propagate them using rhizomes or tuberous roots.
+It is much easier and quicker to grow them from rhizomes.

 Bulb Planting Depth: Leave the top 1/2 inch of the bulb above ground.